KennyPeanuts/pond_diversity_fcn/lab_notebook_entries/data_analysis/code/CPOM_survey_2013_analysis.md

 Response: log(CPOM.AFDM)
                     Df Sum Sq Mean Sq F value    Pr(>F)
 as.factor(location)  1 44.781  44.781      28 4.658e-06 ***
 Residuals           40 63.973   1.599

 ~~~~

 The results show that there is significantly more CPOM in the littoral locations than in the open locations.
-However virtually all of the densities are below 100 mg AFDM / m^2

 #### Relationship between CPOM and sediment %OM